 Remember when I gave 100+ kids syringes and spray bottles full of watered down paint to create a peice of art earlier this year?
-Our masterpeice was made for the annual Art of Giving, an event that raised $134,000 for the child life art and music therapy endowment at Dell Children’s Hospital.
-Local artists and kids collaborate to make art and a local business sponsors each piece.
-This was my 3rd year to participate in the event.
-I already signed up to do it again next year!
+Our masterpeice was made for the annual Art of Giving.
+It’s an annual event that raised $202,000 for art and music therapy endowment in 2021 for Dell Children’s Hospital in Austin, TX.
+Local artists and kids come together to collaborate and make art that local businesses sponsor.
+This was my 6th time to participate in theArt of Giving, and I already signed up to do it again next year!

 For more collaborative art ideas, don’t miss:

-- String art (My 1st Art of Giving)
+- String art (1st Art of Giving)

 - 12 Collaborative art projects (All of the pieces from the 1st Art of Giving)

 Becca is an illustrator and professional doodler.
 She had kids listen to iPods while they watercolored in cool colored tones.
 She also had salt and straws to give the watercolor unique texture.
 Becca added her artistic touch after the piece was dry.
 I love how it turned out!

 2. Terry Powell